aburgosn-ds/db-public_sector_internships/README.md

 Database to manage and analyse internship offers for the public sector.

 ## Description
-This project implements a relational database system to store, process and analyse information about internship offers in the peruvian public sector.
-Includes ETL (extract, transform, and load data) that gather information from the webpage https://www.convocatoriasdetrabajo.com/, normalize data and store then in a relational database daily.
-Database and automatic execution is implemented with Amazon RDS and Amazon EC2.
+This project implements a relational database system to store, process, and analyze information about internship offers in the Peruvian public sector.
+It includes an automated ETL pipeline that performs web scraping of the site https://www.convocatoriasdetrabajo.com/ to extract both structured data and full HTML content.

+Extracted content is processed using the Gemini Product (Google Generative AI API) to perform semantic cleaning, key information extraction, and inference, generating normalized JSON outputs.
+The transformed data is then inserted into a MySQL database hosted on Amazon RDS.

+The ETL process runs daily on an Amazon EC2 instance, and data is accessed for visualization and analysis using Power BI, which connects to the database via an SSH tunnel.

 ## Technologies Used
 - Database: MySQL (Amazon RDS)
-- Backent and ETL: Python 3, Gemini NLP, SQLAlchemy
+- Backent and ETL: Python 3, BeautifulSoup, SQLAlchemy, Google Gemini API (GenAI)
+- Deployment & Automation: Amazon EC2, cron jobs
-- Analysis and Visualization: Pandas, Power BI
+- Analysis and Visualization: Power BI
-- Deployment: Amazon EC2

 ## Project Structure